 The only toxic risk within oil painting is in the solvents and mediums you use.
 Turpentine and mineral spirits are toxic as they exude fumes that are very bad for your health.
 It is perfectly fine to use them, but do so sparingly, keep lids closed and windows open.
 Plenty of full-time artists use them every day without any adverse effects.
 Just use common sense.
 If you feel bad when using it, listen to your body.
 I once tried a medium called Oleopasto, which contains a solvent, and felt so very ill I never opened that tube again.
 However there are lots of artists that I know who are happily using it every day!

 Solvents are most often used for cleaning brushes so perhaps do this outside, and only at the end of a painting session.
-Low odour solvents (such as Sansodor, Zest-it or Roberson’s Studio Safe Orange Solvent) are not 100% ‘safe’ (however you want to interpret that), but are generally less toxic than traditional solvents.
+Low odour or ‘safe’ solvents (such as Sansodor, Zest-it or Roberson’s Studio Safe Orange Solvent) are not 100% ‘safe’ (however you want to interpret that), but are generally less toxic than traditional solvents.
 They do have less of a smell, or even a pleasant citrus smell.
-They are less aggressive but can mislead you into thinking they are ok as there is no ‘turps’ smell or are marketed as ‘safe’!
+They are less aggressive than traditional solvents, generally speaking, but can make you think they are ‘safe’ as there is no ‘turps’ smell or are marketed as ‘safe’!
 Without having to go into chemistry (I know nothing about chemistry), all I can say is: keep your sensible hat on.

 Most varnish has solvents in them and also give off toxic fumes so if you want to varnish, make sure you do this in a well ventilated room.
 Of course there is always the option of not varnishing your work at all or using one that contains a low-odour solvent.
 Many artists don’t varnish as they don’t like the look and feel of it or for health and safety reasons.
 I do varnish my work but it is something you’d have to decide for yourself.